versilov/matrex/README.md

   ]
 end
 ```
-On MacOS everything works out of the box, thanks to Accelerate library.
+On MacOS everything works out of the box, thanks to Accelerate framework.

 On Ubuntu you need to install scientific libraries for this package to compile: